 How Big was the Largest Black Bear?

 The largest American black bear was a male residing in New Brunswick, shot dead in November 1972.
 This massive bear weighed around 409 kilograms and measured 7.9 feet long.

 A black bear cub weighs around 1/300th to 1/500th of its mother’s weight when born.
 However, newborn cubs weigh a little above 10.5 ounces (300 gms) and are about 9 inches (23cm) long.

 What is the Average Size of a Black Bear?

-The black bear ranges from 1.2 to 1.9 meter, with males typically larger in size than female bears, approximating 1.57 or 1.43 meters respectively.
+The black bear ranges from 1.2 to 1.9 meters, with males typically larger than female bears, approximating 1.57 or 1.43 meters, respectively.

 How Strong is a Black Bear?

 Black bears are unbelievably strong.
 When researchers used to trap the bears in snares and traps, the bears could easily tear apart the traps.
 They could also work themselves out of the traps on their own.

 They have strong jaws that are sufficient to crush the bones of a deer.
 Their limbs can turn over a 100 pound stone when searching for food.
 Their bodies have great endurance, and they can walk up to 15 miles every day.